WestCoastJitterbugsOrg/calendar/client/README.md

 To get started, make sure you have Node.js >= 16.10 and [yarn](https://yarnpkg.com/getting-started/install) installed.

 Now, run `yarn`.
 This will install all dependencies needed to get you started.

-## Fullscreen local development environment
+## Standalone local development environment

-In the client directory, run `yarn start`.
+In the client directory, run `yarn start:standalone`.
 It should open a browser at http://localhost:3000.

 ## Wordpress plugin